Payment gateway

 A payment gateway is a technology that processes credit card payments, just like any retail outlet’s physical point of sale.
 It authorizes payment by the customer for an online retailer, physical store, and ecommerce business.
 The payment gateway secures the details on all credit cards by using encryption.
 Encryption ensures that sensitive details pass securely between the customer and the merchant.

-Payment gateway is a key component of any ecommerce entity because it sends information securely between the site and the credit card network and returns transaction details from the payment network back to the website.
+The payment gateway is a key component of any eCommerce entity because it sends information securely between the site and the credit card network and returns transaction details from the payment network back to the website.
 You can use the payment gateway of a financial service provider or a bank if it provides one directly.

-If you have an ecommerce website and want to accept credit card payment online or through a mobile device, you will need a payment gateway.
+If you have an eCommerce website and want to accept credit card payments online or through a mobile device, you will need a payment gateway.
 The gateway acts as a bridge between product sales and buyers.

 There are many providers out there who can set up a payment gateway for your business.
 But how do you choose the right one?
 The first step is to analyze the features on offer.
 You can consider the following: